 If your observation is not for research purposes, follow the following steps:

-- Check the observation sign-up sheet in front of the Program Assistants’ office (Moore 587).
+- Check the observation sign-up sheet in front of the Associate Director’s office (Moore 472).
 If the class you were hoping to observe already has four observers written in, you would have to find another class that has spaces remaining on the sign-up sheet.

 - Read the Guidelines and Etiquette for Observers of ELI Classes.